-A significant proportion of mobile subscribers make use of mobile broadband as a viable alternative to fixed-line broadband services.
-The market has been enervated by greater consumer take-up for mobile data services as competition has forced down prices.
+Most mobile subscribers make use of mobile broadband, which in many cases is a viable alternative to fixed-line broadband services.
+Given the capabilities of 5G technologies, mobile broadband is likely to be the main platform for many, particularly in rural areas.
+This is supported by market competition, which has driven down access pricing.
 With the closing down of the analogue network, spectrum in the 900MHz bands has been put to use for mobile services, while spectrum in the 800MHz and 1800MHz bands is also providing MNOs with additional capabilities for their LTE networks.
-Additional spectrum, particularly in the 450MHz and 700MHz bands, is to be made available during 2018.
+Additional spectrum, particularly in the 450MHz and 700MHz bands, has been made available.
 The government and regulator are working on strategies to improve broadband services nationally by 2025, and these are largely focussed on the provision of upgraded LTE and 5G technologies.

 This report assesses key aspects of the Swedish mobile market, providing data on network operators and their strategies in a highly competitive environment.
 The report reviews the key regulatory issues, including MTRs, roaming and licence conditions.
 It also covers spectrum licences and auctions, as well as developments in technologies including LTE and 5G.

 Ice Group sells its LTE provider Netett Sverige;